makrai/notes/malladi2305-fine-tune-just-fwd.md

     * [52] Brian Lester, Rami Al-Rfou, and Noah Constant The power of scale for parameter-efficient prompt tuning EMNLP 2021
-  * update just a fraction of the network parameters, but
+  * update just a fraction of the network parameters
-  * still need to cache many activations, because the tuned parameters are scattered throughout the model
+  * hE still need to cache many activations, because the tuned parameters are scattered throughout the model
   * In our tests, fine-tuning an OPT-13B model with full parameter or PEFT requires 12× and 6× more memory than inference respectively
 * In-context learning (ICL [12]) has allowed
   * solving many tasks with a single inference pass, during which the model processes labeled examples (demonstrations) in its context and then outputs a prediction on a test example.
+While this
-While this allows for quick adaptation of the model to specific use cases, current models allow a
+    * allows for quick adaptation of the model to specific use cases, current
     * hE limited context size (and thus, limited demonstrations) and the performance is sensitive to the formatting and choice of demonstrations [58, 64]